canalplus/rx-player/doc/Getting_Started/MultiThreading.md

 // To simplify this example, we'll directly import an "embedded" version of the
 // supplementary code loaded by the `MULTI_THREAD` feature.
-// We could also load it on demand through an URL import { EMBEDDED_WORKER } from "rx-player/experimental/features/embeds";
+// We could also load it on demand through a URL import { EMBEDDED_WORKER } from "rx-player/experimental/features/embeds";

 // Add the MULTI_THREAD feature, like any other feature